tianocore-training/PlatformBuildLab_UP2_FW/README.md

 -->

 # PlatformBuildLab_UP2_FW
-Lab Material for Platform Build Lab - Currently MinnowBoard Max/ Turbot
+Lab Material for Platform Build Lab - Currently MinnowBoard V3 - UP Squared

 Copy the contents of the FW Directory to the other downloaded Training material